 - (i) The applicant shall thoroughly evaluate the effects which the proposed works are likely to have on surface runoff and the consequences of this, both on the land to be developed and any adjoining lands, and into water. - (ii) The applicant must consider the impact of the development on Te Mana o te Wai.
-This concept is part of the National Policy Statement for Freshwater Management 2020 and refers to the vital importance of water.
-When managing fresh water, it ensures the health and wellbeing of the water is protected and human health needs are provided for before enabling other uses of water. - (iii) Water permits shall be obtained from GWRC for any restricted activity covered by Section 14 of the RMA and any requirements arising from the proposed Natural Resources Plan, the Regional Fresh Water Plan and Regional Discharges to Land Plan. - (iv) GWRC's approval shall be obtained for temporary or emergency overflows from sewage pumping stations to comply with the requirements of Section 15 of the RMA's Discharge of Contaminants into the Environment. - (v) A water permit may be granted on either a temporary or permanent basis.
-A permanent permit is required if the obstruction, impounding, diversion or discharge of water, whatever the case may be, is to become a permanent part of the development. - (vi) Any condition imposed by GWRC or the Council shall be deemed to be a condition of scheme plan approval for the subdivision or development. - (vii) Where a water permit requires the Council to assume responsibility for any of the temporary works which will remain in operation after the sealing of the Land Transfer Plan, the Council will require the applicant to enter into a registrable agreement enabling it to recover any costs arising from the operation of such temporary works. - (viii) The applicant shall be responsible for the payment of all fees to the GWRC for the licensing of the permits to discharge stormwater. - (ix) GWRC will consider Council to be an affected party on applications for resource consent if the ongoing discharge of stormwater enters an open channel or its stormwater network, or the assets are intended to vest with Council.
-Developers should consult with Council before lodging a GWRC consent or confirming a solution with GWRC.
+This concept is part of the NPS Freshwater Management 2020 and refers to the vital importance of water.
+When managing freshwater, it ensures the health and wellbeing of the water is protected and human health needs are provided for before enabling other uses of water.

+- (iii) Water permits shall be obtained from Greater Wellington for any restricted activity covered by Section 14 of the RMA and any requirements arising from the proposed Natural Resources Plan, the Regional Fresh Water Plan and Regional Discharges to Land Plan. - (iv) Greater Wellington's approval shall be obtained for temporary or emergency overflows from sewage pumping stations to comply with the requirements of Section 15 of the RMA's discharge of contaminants into the environment. - (v) A water permit may be granted on either a temporary or permanent basis.
+A permanent permit is required if the obstruction, impounding, diversion or discharge of water, whatever the case may be, is to become a permanent part of the development. - (vi) Any condition imposed by Greater Wellington or the Council shall be deemed to be a condition of scheme plan approval for the subdivision or development. - (vii) Where a water permit requires the Council to assume responsibility for any of the temporary works which will remain in operation after the Land Transfer Plan is deposited, the Council will require the applicant to enter into a registrable agreement enabling it to recover any costs arising from the operation of such temporary works. - (viii) The applicant shall be responsible for the payment of all fees to Greater Wellington for the licensing of the permits to discharge stormwater. - (ix) Greater Wellington considers Council to be an affected party on applications for resource consent if the ongoing discharge of stormwater enters an open channel or its stormwater network, or the assets are intended to vest with Council.
+Developers should consult with Council before lodging a regional council consent or confirming a solution with Greater Wellington.